Home / Home Loans / What is a split home loa…

 If you’re the proactive type and (when possible) like to pay more than the minimum amount towards your home loan, you’ll be pleased to know this is generally available with split rate home loans.

-You’ll typically be able to make unlimited extra repayments on the variable rate component of your home loan without incurring any fees or penalties.
+You’ll typically be able to make unlimited additional repayments on the variable rate component of your home loan without incurring any fees or penalties.
 This in turn could potentially see you pay less interest over the loan term.

 For example, a borrower worried about interest rates going up might fix the majority of their home loan, and only leave a small portion of it open to interest rate fluctuations.
 On the other hand, a less risk-averse borrower might decide to wager on rates going down, and only fix a smaller portion of their home loan accordingly.

 Depending on how much of your home loan you put on a fixed rate, you may not benefit much if interest rates go down.
-If a large portion of your home loan is fixed, the size of your total home loan repayments will only decrease fractionally, which could make your repayments seem quite large relative to the rest of the variable rate market.
+If a large portion of your home loan is fixed, the size of your home loan repayments will only decrease fractionally, which could make your repayments seem quite large relative to the rest of the variable rate market.

-The flexibility of a variable rate is a big part of the wager inherent to split home loans; you can either have a larger fixed rate portion offering you greater piece of mind during the fixed period but less benefit from lower rates, or a larger variable rate portion offering you less security but the chance to benefit greatly from a rate drop.
+The flexibility of a variable rate is a big part of the wager inherent to split rate home loans; you can either have a larger fixed rate portion offering you greater piece of mind during the fixed period but less benefit from lower rates, or a larger variable rate portion offering you less security but the chance to benefit greatly from a rate drop.
 And only you can decide what kind of fixed/variable ratio is right for you.

 If you decide to sell your property or refinance, you’ll likely have to pay a break fee on the fixed portion of your loan.